-- 1.1 The Local Government Finance Act 1992 and associated regulations sets out the mechanism for levying council tax on domestic properties. - 1.2 The regulations give Councils some discretion in setting the level of council tax charged in respect of unoccupied properties. - 1.3 The Rating (property in Common Occupation) and Council Tax (Empty Dwellings) Act 2018 allows Councils to levy a higher amount of Council Tax for long-term empty dwellings that are unoccupied and unfurnished, known as empty property premium.
+- 1.1 The Local Government Finance Act 1992 and associated regulations sets out the mechanism for levying council tax on domestic properties. - 1.2 The regulations give councils some discretion in setting the level of council tax charged in respect of unoccupied properties. - 1.3 The Rating (property in Common Occupation) and Council Tax (Empty Dwellings) Act 2018 allows councils to levy a higher amount of council tax for long-term empty dwellings that are unoccupied and unfurnished, known as empty property premium. - 1.4 From 1st April 2024, The Levelling Up and Regeneration Act 2023, amends section 11B of the Local Government Finance Act 1992, by substituting the long-term empty period from '2 years' for '1 year'.